borisdev/research/tune-chatgpt/README.md

 conjecture how fine-tuning ChatGPT will force a fundamental change in how ML projects are organized.
 Fine-tuning ChatGPT model can replace both human annotation, as well as R&D on ML model optimizations, but at the risk that comes with organizational change.

-This is the first article in a two part series.
-In next article we will walk through an example of fine-tuning.

 Some things will not change with ChatGPT.
 The root problem is the you need to get your experts domain knowledge into a computational prediction model.
 This